adobe/spectrum-web-components/packages/overlay/README.md

 ### Clip pathed

-While not offering the same performance opportunities as `contain`, `clip-path` can also restrict how content in an element is surfaced at paint time.
-When overlaid content should display outside of the `clip-path`, without the `popover` attribute that content could be _clipped_.
+`clip-path` can also restrict how content in an element is surfaced at paint time.
+When overlaid content should display outside of the `clip-path`, without the `popover` attribute, that content could be _clipped_.

 ```html
 <div class="clip-pathed-demo">